pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

 database records that represent the current state of the object.

-An event-sourced aggregate is persisted by recording the sequence of decisions as a sequence of 'events'.
+An event-sourced aggregate is persisted by recording the sequence of decisions that it makes as a sequence of 'events'.
 This sequence of events is used to reconstruct the current state of the aggregate.
+In earlier approaches to application architecture, only the current state was persisted.
+The stored state was then updated as further decisions were made.
+However, recording changing state brings several complications, which are avoided by recording the decisions made by a domain model.
+Recording the decisions, which do not change, is a more solid foundation on which to build applications.
+Recording domain model decisions, and using them as the "source of truth" in an application, is commonly termed "event sourcing".

 We can convert the ``Dog`` class into an event-sourced aggregate using the ``Aggregate`` class and ``@event`` decorator from the library's